snowball3605/School-project/README.md

 If Module Marks are >=65 and <75, the module grade is B.

 If Module Marks are >=75 and <100, the module grade is A.

+## Copyright
+All major features completed on 17/10/2025

+Copyright © 2025 Chen Wenyuan(Raistey) All Rights Reserved

+This service only provides users with data processing and is not responsible for the user's behavior.
+Therefore, users should bear their own risks and are responsible for the content they store.